-8. DEPARTMENT SEMINARS - EBIO 585/586
+8. DEPARTMENT SEMINARS - BIOS 584/586

-Graduate students are required to register for and attend the departmental seminar series, which constitutes EBIO 585/586.
+Graduate students are required to register for and attend the departmental seminar series, which constitutes BIOS 584 (fall) and BIOS 586 (spring).
 These seminars are usually scheduled on Mondays at 12:00 pm.
 Ecologists and evolutionary biologists from outside of Rice meet with faculty and share their latest findings through a seminar presentation for all members of the EEB program.
 During the seminar speaker's visit graduate students can sign up for one of the limited spots to have lunch with the seminar speaker.
 Students should see the faculty coordinator to sign up for speaker lunches.